 This course is designed to provide practical instruction in the proper techniques used in collecting blood and body fluid specimens for laboratory analysis.
 It includes basic anatomy and physiology of the circulatory system, collection techniques, specimen processing, infection control, laboratory safety, quality control, and quality assurance procedures.

-Prerequisite: Must be 18 years of age or older to take this course.
+Semester Credit: 2 credit hours (1 lecture, 2 lab) Prerequisite: Must be 18 years of age or older to take this course.

 PHB-0121 Phlebotomy Internship